al-codepone/this-site/README.md

 You can see where `$t_content`, `$t_head` and `$t_last` are placed in the HTML by looking at `src/thissite/html/template.php`.

+##Themes

+The easiest way to change the theme is to change the colors and the logos.
+All the colors are in `public/css/default.css`; you can find them all by searching for ": #".
+The logo images that you want to replace are in `public/img/`.
+When you replace the logo images be sure to update their dimensions in `src/thissite/html/template.php` on lines 12 and 13.

 ## LICENSE

 MIT <http://ryf.mit-license.org/>